-Many of these risk factors contribute to the buildup of plaque within the arteries or increase chances of blood clotting.
-For example, smoking causes the blood vessels to constrict, and high blood pressure can damage the walls of arteries that have been narrowed by plaque buildup.
+Many of these risk factors contribute to the buildup of plaque within the arteries and increase the chances of blood clotting or artery blockage.
+For example, smoking causes blood vessels to further constrict and limits blood flow.
+Similarly, uncontrolled high blood pressure can damage the walls of arteries that have been narrowed by plaque buildup.

 Signs of a Stroke Due to Atherosclerosis

-- Paralysis/weakness on one side of the body
+- Weakness or paralysis of a limb or side of the body

 - Vision problems

 If you notice yourself or anyone around you experiencing any of these signs, seek emergency medical attention immediately.
 Timing plays an essential role in the treatment of a stroke.
 For example, a blood-thinning drug called tPA may be used to clear the blood clot and restore blood flow within 3 hours of symptom onset.
 Timely treatment can help minimize damage to the brain and preserve as much function as possible.